 Within BFO, entities made up of matter are represented using the BFO classes of object, fiat object and object aggregate.
 The use of these BFO classes is appropriate if all entities are of similar scale.
 However, entities in biomedical investigations span sizes from molecules to populations of organisms.
 Depending on the level of granularity chosen, these might be considered unitary objects or aggregates of smaller parts.
 Therefore, the class material entity was created in BFO at the request of OBI developers as the union of object, fiat object part and object aggregate.
 By using material entity as our root class we avoid committing to the granularity schema in BFO.

-Several subclasses of material entity are imported from external ontologies: Classes under organism are imported from the NCBI Taxonomy[24][18], gross anatomical part and its subclasses from the Uber anatomy ontology (UBERON) [24] or the Common Anatomy Reference Ontology[25], and the molecular entity hierarchy from ChEBI[22].
+Several subclasses of material entity are imported from external ontologies: Classes under organism are imported from the NCBI Taxonomy[18], gross anatomical part and its subclasses from the Uber anatomy ontology (UBERON) [24] or the Common Anatomy Reference Ontology (CARO)[25], and the molecular entity hierarchy from ChEBI[22].
 OBI-specific classes using these imports were then constructed.
 For example, a chemical solution such as a PBS buffer can be defined by referencing the molecules defined in ChEBI from which the buffer is made.

 Material entities that result from intentional acts are processed material.
 For example, a blood plasma specimen collected in a clinical protocol is a processed material, as is a measurement device, such as a glucose meter, which is manufactured with the intent to perform a function.
 Table 1 gives the complete metadata describing the glucometer class as an example.
 A material entity such as a protein can be produced intentionally, for example using a recombinant expression system, or naturally expressed in an organism.
 Class hierarchies with multiple inheritance can become difficult to maintain; therefore, processed material is logically defined with necessary and sufficient conditions, as exactly those material entities that are specified output of a process of material processing.
 This allows automated reasoners to infer subclasses.
 For example peptide construct (which is asserted as a subclass of material entity) is inferred by the reasoner to be a subclass of processed material, as it is specified output of some enzymatic ligation.